gtjamesa/.dotfiles/README.md

 ## Custom Configuration

 This package provides a default configuration, but you can still provide custom customisations.
-The following files will be loaded automatically:
+Any files `.sh` files inside the `~/.dotfiles/custom/` directory will be loaded automatically.

-* `~/.dotfiles/custom/secrets.sh`
-* `~/.dotfiles/custom/aliases.sh`
-* `~/.dotfiles/custom/exports.sh`

 Once you have created the files, you can reload your shell by using `source ~/.zshrc`